D-A-Sabeng/SDA-Project-Assignment/README.md

 *APA Style:* Bashir, N., Sabeng, D. A., & Rehman, S. U. (2025).
 Report on Time Use Survey: A Statistical Analysis of Finnish Household Habits.
 University of Turku, Department of Computing.

+## License
+Code and Analysis

+This project is licensed under the MIT License.
+This means you are free to use, copy, modify, and distribute the code, provided that the original copyright and permission notice are included.

+Data

+The dataset used in this analysis is derived from the "Teaching Use Data of the Time Use Survey" by Statistics Finland.
+It is used under the Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
+Any redistribution of the data must credit Statistics Finland accordingly.